isabella232/grechen-fuemen/README.md

 # Grechen Fuemen

-GrechenFeumen is a playful font with an unorthodox use of thick and thin weights.
+Grechen Fuemen is a playful font with an unorthodox use of thick and thin weights.
 Don't take this font too seriously because there's not a serious stroke in the font.

 ![Sample Image](Documentation/GrechenFuemen.png)